swaroopch/byte-of-python/basics.md

 Then we add `1` to the value stored in `i` and store it back.
 We then print it and expectedly, we get the value `6`.

-Similarly, we assign the literal string to the variable +s+ and then print it.
+Similarly, we assign the literal string to the variable `s` and then print it.

 > **Note for static language programmers**
 >